 The operations progressively introduce tougher demands in the area of environmental management, such as energy consumption and waste management.
-They also demonstrate that they have effective and reliable methods for monitoring progress.
-There are monthly reviews, focusing on issues related to environmental management set-up and evaluation of actual performance.
+They also demonstrate that they have effective and reliable methods for monitoring There progress. are monthly reviews, focusing on issues related to environmental management setand evaluation of actual up performance.